Sound, lighting, backdrops, tripods… my gosh it’s a lot!

 You might be used to self-taping on your phone, but also consider that Zoom can be useful for taping because it allows you to integrate a remote reader smoothly.
 Ask a friend to jump on Zoom with you!

-💡 Tip: Check out the platform WeAudition to find a reader instantly (free or for hire).
+Tip: Did you know we have a “Find a Reader” network in our Acting Collective?
+Members help each other out at short notice all the time.
+Another option is to check out the platform WeAudition to find a reader instantly (free or for hire).
 You can rehearse or film together using WeAudition’s taping feature, then export files to quickly submit.
 Or, you can utilize the reader and set up your own camera to film.

 OPTION 1: USE A CAMERA